 A direct payment can be put in place for a variety of reasons but can only be used for the services outlined on your support plan, which is determined and discussed during your Carers Assessment.

 If you employ a personal assistant to sit with the person you care for, or hire someone as a carer, it means you act as that person’s employer.
 This means you are under certain legal and financial obligations.
-To find out more about this, the Wiltshire Centre for Independent Living has information here.
+To find out more about this, the Wiltshire Centre for Independent Living has information on their website.

 A direct service is where Wiltshire council commission a care agency to provide you with support in your caring role.
 Usually this takes the form of someone being with the person you care for to enable you to have a regular break.